Vulnerable (Marvin Gaye album): Critical reception

 Stephen Thomas Erlewine of AllMusic says, "Was it worth the wait?
 For dedicated fans, it certainly was, since Gaye's voice is as beautiful and soulful as ever.
 However, anyone who is not a dedicated fan will find Vulnerable intriguing but significantly flawed, especially since several of the songs seem ill-suited for Gaye's seductive vocals.
 Which means that even though Vulnerable is a nice addendum to his catalog, it's little more than a curiosity."

 Tom Moon of Rolling Stone writes, "Though he didn’t complete a full album of these songs, the seven restrained performances and three equally compelling alternate takes prove that Gaye could turn even the most hackneyed lounge-act tunes into forthright, spellbinding testimony."

 Reuben Jackson of The Washington Post concludes his review with, "Sadly, Gaye's 1984 death at the hands of his father robbed the singer of the opportunity to go further with the kind of material heard on Vulnerable."

-See original reviews for full articles.
-Links can be found in the references section of this article.